 Several of Julia’s former singing students have careers in opera, professional choral singing, and musical theatre.
 Three of Julia’s former singing students are currently studying Singing Performance at Conservatoires in the UK.
-Many of Julia’s students have gained choral scholarships at Oxford, Cambridge and King’s College, London, and one former student was an X Factor finalist!
+Many of Julia’s students gain choral scholarships at Oxford, Cambridge and King’s College, London, and one former student was an X Factor finalist!
 Many more enjoy their singing for pleasure.